rpeszek/my-blogs/posts/2022-10-20-emirical-programming.md

 There are underlying contexts to these responses, these contexts however are typically impossible to infer.
 Engaging in internet discussion forums is like a Manhattan of communication skills, if you can make it there you will do really good in your project team.

 Venting frustration, IMO, it does not improve how either the "venter" or the "ventee" feel.
 It only fuels the negativity.
-IMO, the best way to fight negative emotions is, you guessed it, to employ the deductive.
-Figuring out the underlying context that causes negativity can save a conversation, simply engaging in that deductive search can protect you.
-Using logic to confront emotions is a form of what psychologist call [cognitive restructuring](https://www.apa.org/topics/anger/control).

-Criticism of bad code is bound to be unpleasant to its authors.
-Even worse, a lot of code can be criticized on purely logical grounds.
-This can be interpreted as a critique of the author's competence and, I am sure, is a big source of negativity.
-Let's look at this differently.
-Look at some of the empirical sciences like medicine or neuroscience and see how frequently the knowledge gets adjusted if not invalidated[^medical].
-IMO, programming is on a very localized and very accelerated path of the same process.
-Is "bad code" phenomena partially related to the empirical nature of programming?
-I think it is[^turning].

-[^medical]: The main reason typically presented for this is: improved ability to make and measure observations.
-In programming, we just witness things going south in front of our eyes.

-[^turning]: In my last post I included a trivia about Turing original paper having several bugs and his adviser's work being bug free.
+Side Notesbout Turing original paper having several bugs and his adviser's work being bug free.
 This is, again, related to the imperative vs denotative discussion.
 Here is the link to that footnote: [TODO](TODO).

 Theorists are likely to devote a significant effort into learning the things that theorists like.